LoganCome/Edge_assisted_grasp_detection/README.md

 # image-compression-transmission-grasp-detection
-A GAN-based cooperative grasp detection approach for edge cloud.
+A GAN-based image compression for grasp detection approach.

 ## Description